-Looking ahead, the Conservative Party's pledge to increase capital investment may help to increase the funding available to local authorities to invest in their school estate.
+Looking ahead, the new Conservative government's pledge to increase capital investment may help to increase the funding available to local authorities to invest in their school estate.
 This is expected to help accelerate the delivery of much needed school places and lift school building starts by 8% next year and by 7% in 2021.